crystallim009/covid-stats/README.md

 Covid statistics

 Goal: 1) Clean Covid data and group countries into continents using Python.
-      2) Create Covid dashboard using cleaned data
+      2) Create Covid dashboard in Tableau using cleaned data

 Source of data: Tableau data.world